MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

-1. Review all user activity for additional indicators of compromise such as the [Suspicious inbox forwarding](#suspicious-inbox-forwarding) alert followed by an [Impossible Travel](#impossible-travel) alert.
+1. Review all user activity for other indicators of compromise such as the [Suspicious inbox forwarding](#suspicious-inbox-forwarding) alert followed by an [Impossible Travel](#impossible-travel) alert.
 Look for:
     - New SMTP forwarding rules.
     - New inbox rules, such as "delete all", "move messages to another folder", or those with obscure naming conventions, for example "…".
 1. Collect IP address and location information for the action.